rugabunda/ESET-Trial-Reset/README.md

 ## How It Works

-The tool automates modifies Windows Recovery Environment startup configuration to run a custom script before Windows loads.
+The tool modifies Windows Recovery Environment startup configuration to run a custom script before Windows loads.
 This script accesses the offline registry hive to remove ESET-specific entries, effectively resetting the product to an unactivated state.

 ## Troubleshooting